Ogglord/bazzite-ogglord/README.md

 ⚠️Note: This is based on bazzite:testing ⚠️

 # What's added on top of Bazzite
-This image includes additional useful apps that I like and use on a daily basis.
+This image includes additional useful apps that I like and use on a daily basis:

-- zsh
+- alacritty
 - tmux
 - bat
+- eza
+- rclone
+- rsync
 - ripgrep
 - tealdeer (tldr)
 - tailscale
 - ncdu
 - bpytop
 - vlc
+- zoxide
+- zsh

 # Prerequisites